UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_19.md

 flexibility.
 It gives us an opportunity to name the new dataframe something different and keep our original dataframe untransformed.
-This prevents the need to re-read in our data to get our original dataframe back (which could take time depending on the size).
+This prevents the need to re-read in our data to get our original dataframe back (which could take a long time if the dataset is large).

 Notes: Script here